hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 `export ISTIO_VERSION=1.6.7`{{execute}}

 As new versions arrive, this scenario will be upgraded.
-This version setting will be referenced by the installer.
+This `ISTIO_VERSION` will be referenced by the installer.

 ## Istio operator